giantswarm/releases/azure/v14.1.3/README.md

 # :zap: Giant Swarm Release v14.1.3 for Azure :zap:

 This releases increases the Azure Events Termination timeout from 5 to 15 minutes for better upgrade experience while workloads are moved to new nodes.
+The draining process of the nodes has been improved as well.

 ## Change details